Welcome to the "Friends of Iwitahi" web page

 The funding also helped us get 500 Pinus nigra seedlings propagated which we needed to fill gaps in the forest where trees have fallen over and created large gaps in the canopy.

-We would like the thank EBOP for their support over the last six years.
+We would like the thank EBOP for their support.

 Click on species to view image